 ROSEN, NATIONAL TRIAL LAWYERS, Encourages Tattooed Chef, Inc. Investors with Losses to Secure Counsel Before Important Deadline in First Filed Securities Class Action Commenced by the Firm – TTCF

-/EIN News/ -- NEW YORK, Jan.
-14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tattooed Chef, Inc. (NASDAQ: TTCF) between March 20, 2021 and October 12, 2022, both dates inclusive (the “Class Period”), of the important February 21, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Jan.
+14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Tattooed Chef, Inc. TTCF between March 20, 2021 and October 12, 2022, both dates inclusive (the "Class Period"), of the important February 21, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Tattooed Chef securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.